RamEio/ramy-eid-portfolio/local-work/project_agents/counselor.md

 - **Benchmarker → Counselor:** Submits comprehensive benchmark reports, competitive analysis, and design inspiration database.
 - **Counselor:** Validates research findings and distributes relevant insights to Designer.
 - **Designer → Counselor:** Submits wireframes, user flows, and functional specifications informed by benchmark research.
+- **Counselor → Validator:** Requests user-centric validation of design deliverables.
+- **Validator → Counselor:** Provides validation report with coherence score (1-10) and user feedback.
 - **Counselor:** Analyzes Scribe documentation for patterns and determines if consultation is needed.
 - **Counselor Decision:** Either consults Product Manager or proceeds with validation based on pattern analysis.
 - **If Consultation Needed:** Counselor → Product Manager for strategic validation of design deliverables.
 - **If No Consultation Needed:** Counselor proceeds with validation based on established patterns.
-- **Counselor:** Validates design deliverables for completeness and alignment with brief, market insights, and strategic vision.
+- **Counselor:** Validates design deliverables for completeness and alignment with brief, market insights, strategic vision, and user feedback.
 - **Counselor → Graphist:** Transmits validated wireframes for UI design.
 - **Graphist → Counselor:** Submits UI mockups, design system, and visual assets.
+- **Counselor → Validator:** Requests user-centric validation of UI deliverables.
+- **Validator → Counselor:** Provides validation report with coherence score (1-10) and user feedback.
 - **Counselor:** Analyzes Scribe documentation for UI-related patterns and determines if consultation is needed.
 - **Counselor Decision:** Either consults Product Manager or proceeds with validation based on pattern analysis.
 - **If Consultation Needed:** Counselor → Product Manager for strategic validation of UI deliverables.